-Note: Fail grades "F" will appear on the student's transcript and are used in the calculation of grade point averages as appropriate.
-In the case of subsequent repeat attempts of a failed course, the grades will be calculated in the student's respective Semester Program Grade Point Average (SGPA), but only the higher grade will be calculated in the student's Cumulative Grade Point Average.
+Note: Failures "F" will appear on the student's transcript and are used in the calculation of grade point averages as appropriate.
+In the case of subsequent repeat attempts of a failed course, both the original F grade and the new grades will be calculated in the student's Semester Program Grade Point Average (PGPA), but only the higher grade will be calculated in the student's Cumulative Program Grade Point Average (CPGA) in a subsequent semester.
 However, when a deficiency is remedied, the new grade will replace the original F grade and shall be calculated into the GPA for the academic semester in which the deficiency occurred.